-There has been an accounting fraud or material misstatement during the year.
+- > There are concerns about the accounts presented or audit procedures used; or - > There has been an accounting fraud or material misstatement during the year.

-The overall quality of disclosure will be considered, and the weakest examples, such as where the meeting documents
+The overall quality of disclosure will be considered, and the weakest examples, such as where the meeting documents are not released in time for investors to review these ahead of the meeting, are likely to attract a negative vote recommendation.